YashThakur2711/Telecom-Customer-Churn-Analysis/README.md

   - **Filter** : Slicer use for filter the visual as churn risk,contract type, tenure in months and multiple lines.

 - **💡 Business Impact & Insights**
-  - Identify stages (onboarding, loyalty milestone) with highest churn risk
+  - Identify contracts in Month to Month) with highest churn 42%.
+  - In Internet Services Fiber Optic has heighest churn with 41%
   - Segment interventions by service type and payment method
-  - Estimate financial impact to prioritize churn reduction investments
+  - Estimate 27 -32% financial impact on Monthly Revanue.

 ---